Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/22 Appendix D Monsters And Npcs.md

 ### Strahd Zombie

 [[5.
-Mechanics/Bestiary/Undead/Strahd Zombie (COS).md|Strahd zombies]] are undead that serve the vampire [[4.
+Mechanics/Bestiary/Undead/Strahd Zombie.md|Strahd zombies]] are undead that serve the vampire [[4.
 World Almanac/NPCs/Strahd Von Zarovich.md|Strahd von Zarovich]].
 Created from the long-dead guards of Castle Ravenloft, they were called into being through dark magic by Strahd himself.

 #### Loathsome Limbs